API Documentation

 create_topic_<TYPE>

-topic on it.
-The <TYPE>
+to create a topic on it.
+The

 describes the message

 type that will be sent on the topic.
-The Dora ROS2 bridge
+The Dora

-automatically creates
+ROS2 bridge automatically creates

 create_topic_<TYPE>

-types found in the sourced ROS2 environment.
+for all message types found in the sourced ROS2

 auto vel_topic = node->create_topic_geometry_msgs_Twist("/turtle1", "cmd_vel", qos_default());